 Brussels Brussels Capital, Belgium Travel Guide

 The public transport system comprises metros, trams, and buses, all integrated.
-The metro is fast and avoids surface traffic.
+The underground is fast and avoids surface traffic.
 Trams offer street-level views, letting you observe the city.
 Buses fill gaps in the metro and tram system, serving outer areas.

 Tap bank card or Smartphone for a solo journeys (€2.60).